thevisad/DayZ-Private-master/README.md

 5. Run `perl db_migrate.pl --password CHANGEME` from the **ArmA2** directory.
 Replace `CHANGEME` with the password you chose in the previous step.
 Use the `--help` flag to get more information on how to set the hostname, username, or database name to suit your needs.
 6. Ensure that the database information in **ArmA2**\\bliss.ini match the values you used in the previous step.
 Ensure that the section header `[dayz_1.chernarus]` matches the world and instance you chose in step 2.
-7. Adjust server name/passwords in `ArmA2\\Bliss\\config_deadbeef.cfg` where `deadbeef` is some random value generated specifically for your installation when running build.pl.
+7. Adjust server name/passwords in **Config**\\config_deadbeef.cfg, where `deadbeef` is some random value generated specifically for your installation.
 8. If you would like to customize the server time, run `perl db_utility.pl tzoffset <offset>`, replacing `<offset>` with an integer number of hours (positive or negative).
 Please note that the default instance ID is 1; if you use another instance ID, you will need to run `perl db_utility.pl --instance X tzoffset <offset>`, replacing `X` with your instance ID.
 9. If you would like to customize the starting loadout, run `perl db_utility.pl loadout <loadout>`, replacing `<loadout>` with a valid loadout string.
 Some examples:
 	- Default DayZ loadout - **[]**